-The "D" range can be selected when towing.
-However, if frequent shifting occurs while in this range, you will want to activate the TOW/HAUL feature.
+The "DRIVE" range can be selected when towing.
+However, if frequent shifting occurs while in this range, activate the TOW/HAUL feature.
 Refer to "Automatic Transmission" in "Starting and Operating" for further information.

 NOTE: Using the TOW/HAUL feature while operating the vehicle under heavy operating conditions will improve performance and extend transmission life by reducing excessive shifting and heat build up.
 This action will also provide better engine braking.